 If you want to keep your

-wurfl.zip up-to-date with the ScientiaMobile data release schedule, then you might want to use the Updater features,
+wurfl.zip up-to-date with the ScientiaMobile data release schedule, please consider applying WURFL Updater.

-After creating your WURFL engine, set your personal WURFL Snapshot URL (in the form "https://data.scientiamobile.com/xxxxx/wurfl.zip", with "xxxxx" replaced with your personal access token, located in your license account page):
+To start, after creating your WURFL Engine, set your personal WURFL Snapshot URL (in the form "https://data.scientiamobile.com/xxxxx/wurfl.zip", with "xxxxx" replaced with your personal access token, located in your license account page):

 begin MyWurfl.set_updater_data_url("https://data.scientiamobile.com/<your access token>/wurfl.zip") rescue WurflError => err puts err.errorcode puts err.errormessage end